ARCHER2-HPC/archer2-fortran-intro/section3.01/README.md

 Return to your code for the approximation to pi via the Gauss-Legendre iteration (or use the template [section2.02/exercise1.f90](../section2.02/exercise1.f90)).
-Using the exmaples above as a template, write a module to contain a function which returns the value so computed.
+Using the examples above as a template, write a module to contain a function which returns the value so computed.
 Check you can use the new function from a main program.